-- 96040 Medical genetics and genetic counseling services, each 30 minutes face-to-face with patient/family - 98960 Education and training for patient self-management by aqualified, nonphysician health care professional using a standardized curriculum, face-to-face with the patient (could include caregiver/family) each 30 minutes; individual patient - 98961 2-4 patients 98962 5-8 patients - 99050 Services provided in the office at times other than regularly scheduled office hours, or days when the office is normally closed (eg, holidays, Saturday or Sunday), in addition to basic service - 99051 Service(s) provided in the office during regularly scheduled evening, weekend, or holiday office hours, in addition to basic service - 99070 Supplies and material, provided by the practitioner over and above those usually included with the office visit or other services rendered (list drugs, trays, supplies, or materials provided) - 99170 Angogenital examination with colposcopic magnification in childhood for suspected trauma - G0108 Diabetes outpatient self-management training services, individual, per 30 minutes - G0109 group session (2 or more), per 30 minutes
+- 96040 Medical genetics and genetic counseling services, each 30 minutes face-toface with patient/family - 98960 Education and training for patient self-management by a qualified, non physician health care professional using a standardized curriculum, face-toface with the patient (could include caregiver/family) each 30 minutes; individual patient - 98961 2-4 patients - 98962 5-8 patients - 99050 Services provided in the office at times other than regularly scheduled office hours, or days when the office is normally closed (eg, holidays, Saturday or Sunday), in addition to basic service - 99051 Service(s) provided in the office during regularly scheduled evening, weekend, or holiday office hours, in addition to basic service - 99070 Supplies and material, provided by the practitioner over and above those usually included with the office visit or other services rendered (list drugs, trays, supplies, or materials provided) - 99170 Anogenital examination, magnified, in childhood for suspected trauma, including image recording when performed - G0108 Diabetes outpatient self-management training services, individual, per 30 minutes - G0109 group session (2 or more), per 30 minutes - H0049 Alcohol and/or drug screening - H0050 Alcohol and/or drug services, brief intervention, per 15 minutes - S9445 Patient education, not otherwise classified, non-physician provider, individual, per session.
+(The initial lactation counseling session should be a minimum of 45 minutes.
+Follow up session(s) should be a minimum of 30 minutes.) - S9446 Patient education, not otherwise classified, non-physician provider, group, per session.
+(Up to a maximum of 8 participants in a group session.
+60 minute minimum session length.
+One prenatal and one postpartum class per recipient per pregnancy.)
+NYS Medicaid will provide reimbursement for separate and distinct breastfeeding services provided by International Board Certified Lactation Consultants (IBCLCs) credentialed by the IBCLCE.
+For additional information see: